 A discrete random variable is often said to have a discrete probability distribution.

 Let be a random variable that can take only three values (, and ), each with probability .
-Then, is a discrete random variable.
+Then, is a discrete variable.
 Its support isand its probability mass function is

 You can read a thorough explanation of discrete random variables in the lecture entitled Random variables.